Doctor of Occupational Therapy Entry-Level

 Is Indiana University’s Doctor of Occupational Therapy Entry-Level right for you?

-At Indiana University, we plan to transition to the Doctor of Occupational Therapy in the summer of 2018.
-Occupational Therapy academic coursework and fieldwork are integrated into a curriculum that’s occupation- focused, evidence – based, client – centered, and organized around the AOTA identified six areas of practice (1) Mental Health, (2) Productive Aging, (3) Children and Youth, (4) Rehabilitation Disability and Participation, (5) Work and Industry, and (6) Health and Wellness.
+Occupational Therapy academic coursework and fieldwork are integrated into a curriculum that’s occupation- focused, evidence – based, client – centered.
 You’ll study the concepts, theory, and practice of occupational therapy with professors and practitioners known in health care communities worldwide.

 Regardless of your undergraduate or graduate area of study, our program is designed to fully prepare you to take the NBCOT, National Board for Certification in Occupational Therapy Exam.
 After passing the exam, you’ll be ready to enter clinical practice with confidence and current knowledge of the discipline.

 The Doctor of Occupational Therapy Entry-Level program at Indiana University will welcome students with a wide variety of educational and work experiences.
 We will offer this diverse student community an outstanding combination of advantages:

 - Faculty have extensive clinical and research experiences and are committed to engaging students in professional activities.

 - The Department of Occupational Therapy is in the IU School of Health & Rehabilitation Sciences which is associated with the largest medical school in the country – IU School of Medicine.